• Skip to primary navigation

 Loaf Pan Peanut Butter Swirl Brownies

-I used to make these peanut butter swirl brownies as a small batch loaf pan recipe, but over the years I’ve come to like them so much that I’ve started making the full 13×9 inch version.
+I used to make these peanut butter swirl brownies as a small batch loaf pan recipe, but over the years I've come to like them so much that I've started making the full 13x9 inch version.
+Since a few people have requested the loaf pan brownie measurements, I've listed them below.

 Peanut Butter Swirl Brownies